GenericMappingTools/gmt/doc/rst/source/gmtselect.rst

 .. _-G:

 **-G**\ *gridmask*
-    Pass all locations that are inside the non-zero grid cells of the grid *gridmask*
+    Pass all locations that are inside the valid data area of the grid *gridmask*.
+	Nodes that are outside are either NaN or zero.

 .. _-I: